 Multi-modal presentations are typically audio-visual presentations that present the results of your historical research.
-As a result, you need to undertake the research process and create an argument, very similar to that used in written history essays.

 However, the unique format of this category allows you to use a variety of modes to present your information: either spoken, visual, video, performance, group discussion, etc.